 - It grows quickly and is often discovered between screening mammograms

 - It is usually diagnosed in about 70 percent of people who have an inherited BRCA mutation, particularly BRCA1

 Fear of Recurrence

 Recurrence or relapse is the return of breast cancer that can be local in the breast or in scar tissue or distally in other parts of the body.
 Distantly spread cancer is termed as metastatic cancer and is difficult to stop or treat.

 Even though there are many treatment options available for triple-negative breast cancer, still the fear for recurrence is more than any other breast cancer as it is a more aggressive form.
 Its possibility of recurrence is greater in the first five years than other forms of the disease.
 However, it drops down sharply after five years.

 If you are diagnosed with triple-negative breast cancer

-One more category of drugs called PARP inhibitors are approved for the treatment of advanced-stage HER2-negative breast cancer in patients who have a BRCA1 or BRCA2 mutation.
+One more category of drugs called PARP inhibitors is approved for the treatment of advanced-stage HER2-negative breast cancer in patients who have a BRCA1 or BRCA2 mutation.

-Triple negative breast cancer also has a high recurrence rate and recurrence is specifically greatest within the first three years.
+Triple-negative breast cancer also has a high recurrence rate and recurrence is specifically greatest within the first three years.
 But after 5 years, the recurrence rate drops down sharply.
-This means that if a patient is disease free for 5 years after treatment of triple negative breast cancer, there are higher chances that cancer won’t reoccur later.
-But follow-up is very important in every case.
+This means that if a patient is disease-free for 5 years after treatment of triple-negative breast cancer, there are higher chances that cancer won’t reoccur later.
+But the follow-up is very important in every case.